Pre-colonial Timor: Indianized Javanese Hindu-Buddhist Srivijaya empire (7th – 12th century)

-Relations with Indianised Javanese Hindu empire of Majapahit (12th - 16th century)
+Relations with Indianized Javanese Hindu empire of Majapahit (12th – 16th century)

-Majapahit empire's Nagarakretagama chronicles called Timor a tributary, but as Portuguese chronologist Tomé Pires wrote in the 16th century, all islands east of Java were called "Timor".
+The Majapahit Empire's Nagarakretagama chronicles called Timor a tributary, but as Portuguese chronologist Tomé Pires wrote in the sixteenth century, all islands east of Java were called "Timor".
 Indonesian nationalist used the Majapahit chronicles to claim East Timor as part of Indonesia.

 Chiefdoms or polities

 Early European explorers report that the island had a number of small chiefdoms or princedoms in the early 16th century.
-One of the most significant is the Wehali or Wehale kingdom in central Timor, to which the Tetum, Bunak and Kemak ethnic groups were aligned.
+One of the most significant is the Wehali or Wehale Kingdom in central Timor, to which the Tetum, Bunak, and Kemak ethnic groups were aligned.

-The account of Antonio Pigafetta of the Magellan expedition, who visited Timor in 1522, confirms the importance of the Wewiku-Wehali kingdom.
-In the 17th century the ruler of Wehali was described as "an emperor, whom all the kings on the island adhere to with tribute, as being their sovereign".
+The account of Antonio Pigafetta of the Magellan expedition, who visited Timor in 1522, confirms the importance of the Wewiku-Wehali Kingdom.
+In the seventeenth century the ruler of Wehali was described as "an emperor, whom all the kings on the island adhere to with tribute, as being their sovereign".
 He entertained friendly contacts with the Muslim kingdom of Makassar, but his power was checked by devastating invasions by the Portuguese in 1642 and 1665.
 Wehali was now brought inside the Portuguese sphere of power but appears to have had limited contact with its colonial suzerain.

 Trade with China

 Timor is mentioned in the 13th-century Chinese Zhu Fan Zhi, where it is called Ti-wu and is noted for its sandalwood.
 It is called Ti-men in the History of Song of 1345.
-Writing towards 1350, Wang Dayuan refers to a Ku-li Ti-men, which is a corruption of Giri Timor, meaning island of Timor.
+Writing toward 1350, Wang Dayuan refers to a Ku-li Ti-men, which is a corruption of Giri Timor, meaning island of Timor.
 Giri from "mountain" in Sanskrit, thus "mountainous island of Timor".

 Trade with the Philippines

-Filipinos, known as Lucoes among Portuguese sailors, were recorded to have visited and settled in East Timor before Spanish colonization of the Philippines.
-The Magellan expedition recorded that when they anchored on the island, they witnessed Lucoes merchants who traded Philippine gold for East Timorese Sandalwood.
+Filipinos, known as Luções among Portuguese sailors, were recorded to have visited and settled in East Timor before Spanish colonization of the Philippines.
+The Magellan expedition recorded that when they anchored on the island, they witnessed Luções merchants who traded Philippine gold for East Timorese sandalwood.

-European colonisation and Christianisation (16th century onward)
+European colonization and Christianization (16th century onward)

-Beginning in the early sixteenth century, European colonialists—the Dutch in the island's west, and Portuguese in the east—would divide the island, isolating the East Timorese from the histories of the surrounding archipelago.
+Beginning in the early 16th century, European colonialists—the Dutch in the island's west, and Portuguese in the east—would divide the island, isolating the East Timorese from the histories of the surrounding archipelago.